 Q58) What is cardinality?

-The number of instances of each entity involved in an instance of a relation of a relationship describe how often an entity can participate in relation ship.
-(1:1, 1:many, many:many).
+Ans: The number of instances of each entity involved in an instance of a relation of a relationship describes how often an entity can participate in relationship.
+(1:1, 1: many, many: many).

 Q59) What is Transaction Control?